 The differential diagnoses of mediastinal non-seminomatous germ cell tumors include retrosternal thyroid tumors, lymphomas, and thymic tumors.
 A workup for the anterior mediastinal tumors noted above is recommended, including obtaining serum levels of lactate dehydrogenase (LDH) and thyroid-stimulating hormone (TSH).
 A tissue diagnosis is needed for a definitive histologic diagnosis and to plan subsequent management.
 However, seeding is an issue and in the appropriate clinical setting with elevated markers, a biopsy is not required.

 Mediastinal non-seminomatous germ cell tumors are considered poor risk tumors.
-There is no standardized staging system for mediastinal germ cell tumors.
-Treatment strategies for mediastinal non-seminomatous germ cell tumors largely depend on the tumor histology.
-Due to the rarity of the disease, there is a paucity of large randomized controlled studies to guide treatment.
+No standardized staging system exists for mediastinal germ cell tumors.
+Treatment strategies for mediastinal non-seminomatous germ cell tumors are largely determined by the histology of the tumor.
+The rare occurence of these tumors lends to the paucity of large randomized controlled studies to guide treatment.
 Treatment strategies are based on small case series, retrospective data, single-center studies, and the literature from gonadal germ cell tumors.
 Chemotherapy and surgery are two main modalities that have been evaluated for the treatment of mediastinal germ cell tumors.